 The Lofdal rare earths property comprises an exclusive prospecting license ("EPL 3400") located approximately 450 kilometres northwest of the capital city of Windhoek and 25 kilometres northwest of the town of Khorixas in the Kunene Region of north-western Namibia.
 EPL 3400, which provides for mineral rights to base and rare metals, and precious metals, was originally granted in 2005.
-It was renewed by the Government of Namibia in February 2017 for a further two-year period to November 16, 2018.
+It was renewed by the Government of Namibia in February 2017 for a further two-year period to November 16, 2018 and again on May 14, 2019 for a two-year period to May 14, 2021.
 In November 2016, the Company submitted an application to the Ministry of Mines and Energy for a Mining License.
 The property is subject to a 2% net smelter revenue royalty.